sap-tutorials/Tutorials/tutorials/s4sdk-continuous-delivery-toolkit-setup/s4sdk-ci-setup.md

 SAP S/4HANA Cloud SDK CI/CD Toolkit makes use of Jenkins to run the continuous delivery Pipeline.
 Let us set up the Jenkins with auto-scaling capabilities. we will use helm package manager tool to set up the Jenkins on Kubernetes cluster.

 Execute the below commands in the cloud shell that is open.
 The `setup_jenkins` script will execute a `helm` command with custom values.
-This will create all the service account that are required to run the Jenkins ad agents along with the services to cater internal and external traffic.
+This will create the service account that is required to run the Jenkins and agents along with the services to cater internal and external traffic to Jenkins.

 ```
 wget -O setup_jenkins https://raw.githubusercontent.com/SAP/cloud-s4-sdk-book/google-next/cx-server/setup_jenkins